How to Age-Proof Your Resume: 15 Top Tips

 3. Limit your resume to two pages

 Most recruiters spend less than 10 seconds reviewing a resume before deciding if the candidate should receive further consideration.
-With so little time to make the right impression, it's important to streamline your resume to two pages.
-Focus on using this space to highlight your recent work experience and accomplishments that best match your current career goals.
+With so little time to make the right impression, it's important to type: entry-hyperlink id: 6A6Q4Y1jKRJj2Sid9NhpWC.
+Focus on using this space to highlight your recent work experience and accomplishments that best match your career goals.

 4. Avoid the “jack-of-all-trades” approach

-Although you may have held numerous roles throughout your career, your resume shouldn't be a laundry list of everything you have done.
+Although you may have held numerous roles throughout your career, your resume shouldn't be a laundry list of everything you have ever done.
 Focus on tailoring your resume's content to support your current career objective, rather than providing a generalized summary of your entire work history.

 5. Optimize your resume with keywords